 What is a blood type test?

+Early research shows, certain blood types may be associated with a higher risk of severe COVID-19.
 This test shows what type of blood you have.
 Your blood type is handed down to you from your parents and it does not change throughout your life.
 There are four major blood types – A, B, AB, and O. The test will also tell you your Rh Factor which is an inherited protein found on your red blood cells, it will either be positive (+) or negative (-).

 Why is blood type important?